AudiologyHoldings/Icing/readme.md

 	App::uses('Throttle', 'Icing.Model');
 	if (!ClassRegistry::init('Icing.Throttle')->checkThenRecord('myUniqueKey', 2, 3600)) {
-		throw new OutOfBoundsException('This method has been attempted this more than 2 times in 1 hour... wait.');
+		throw new OutOfBoundsException('This method has been attempted more than 2 times in 1 hour... wait.');
 	}
 	if (!ClassRegistry::init('Icing.Throttle')->checkThenRecord('myUniqueKey'.AuthComponent::user('id'), 1, 60)) {
-		throw new OutOfBoundsException('A Logged In User Account has attempted this more than 1 time in 60 seconds... wait.');
+		throw new OutOfBoundsException('A Logged In User Account has attempted more than 1 time in 60 seconds... wait.');
 	}
 	if (!ClassRegistry::init('Icing.Throttle')->checkThenRecord('myUniqueKey'.env('REMOTE_ADDR'), 5, 86400)) {
-		throw new OutOfBoundsException('Your IP address has attempted this more than 5 times in 1 day... wait.');
+		throw new OutOfBoundsException('Your IP address has attempted more than 5 times in 1 day... wait.');
 	}
 	// you can use `limit()` or `checkThenRecord()` -- they are identical methods if (!ClassRegistry::init('Icing.Throttle')->limit('myUniqueKeyAsLimitAlias', 2, 3600)) {
-		throw new OutOfBoundsException('This method has been attempted this more than 2 times in 1 hour... wait.');
+		throw new OutOfBoundsException('This method has been attempted more than 2 times in 1 hour... wait.');
 	}

+Also see ThrottleableBehavior:

+	if (!$this->MyModel->throttle('someKey', 2, 3600)) {
+		throw new OutOfBoundsException('This method  on MyModel has been attempted more than 2 times in 1 hour... wait.');
+	}

 Main Methods:

 * checkThenRecord() - shortcut to check, and then, record for a $key
+* limit() - alias to checkThenRecord()
 * check() - checks to see that there are no more than $allowed records for a $key
 * record() - saves a record for a $key (which will $expireInSec)
 * purge() - empties all expired records from table (automatically called on check())